dojocloud/.github/profile/README.md

 ## 🎯 Mission

+DojoCloud bridges the gap between theoretical knowledge and practical application by creating structured pathways from learning to contributing to leading within the Rust ecosystem.
 We believe that the best way to learn computer science is by building cool projects and sharing knowledge openly.

 ## 🏗️ What We Build